se9fault/LeetCode-400/02-String/README.md

 - [x] [151](151_Reverse_Words_in_a_String.cpp) [Reverse Words in a String](https://leetcode.com/problems/reverse-words-in-a-string/description/)

-    To reverse the string word by word in-place, first reverse each word, then revert the entire string.
+    To reverse the string word by word in-place, first reverse each word, then reverse the entire string.

 - [x] [186](186_Reverse_Words_in_a_String_II.cpp) [Reverse Words in a String II](https://leetcode.com/problems/reverse-words-in-a-string-ii/description/) Premium